 The Shared Leadership Program is one of the State Library / Public Libraries Victoria Statewide Public Library Development Projects.

 A list of projects from past participants can be found below.
-For earlier reports please contact the PLV Executive Officer.
+For earlier reports please contact the PLV Chief Executive Officer.

 Public libraries are a vital community asset – providing free access to information, facilitating the development of twenty-first century literacy skills, and supporting social connections and lifelong learning for all.